Pgamboan/Proyecto-FIS/FirstIncrement2.0.md

 #### **Customers**

 As such we do not have a specific customer because there is no external person interested in the development behind the project.
-So we decided that basically our future users will be considered as our customers.
+We basically decided that our future users will be considered as our customers.
 Therefore we will use surveys and forms to survey potential customers and be able to provide in a good way the requirements and features that a customer demands to give depth to the development of the project.

 #### **Innovation/Creativity**